kyle782/Eventile/README.md

 ##### 2. Build and run the project

-- Navigate to /EventileReact/ in the Terminal/cmd window:
+- Navigate to /Eventile/EventileReact/ in the Terminal/cmd window:

-> cd EventileReact
+> cd Eventile/EventileReact

 - Build and run the project: